It's widely believed that the key to having a happy and healthy life is "Moderation."

 - Excessive sexual activities deplete kidney Jing (A valuable reserve source of energy)

-- Excessive consumption of cold drink and raw foods can damage the spleen
+- Excessive consumption of cold drinks and raw foods can damage the spleen

 - Eating in a hurry, eating late at night, eating when upset can damage stomach yin